Patient and Family Advisory Council

 - Do you want to help create a positive change at UP Health System – Marquette?

-- Can you commit to volunteering 2–4 hours of your time each month?
+- Can you commit to volunteering 2–4 hours each month?

 - Can you commit to serving on the PFAB for 1–2 years?